 But what we will do is look at both the trends in popularity between the main choices of React, Angular, Vue.js and Ember and what is influencing those trends.
 That will offer insight into the strategic considerations that might influence your decision.

 And we’ll also take a broad overview of the technical strengths and weaknesses of those frameworks.
 The qualities that will help determine the suitability of a particular framework choice for a particular app, all things being equal across the strategic business case considerations.

-AJAX led to Microsoft adding XMLHttpRequest to its Internet Explorer scripts, which meant the HTML of live web pages could be updated in real time by downloading new data from servers.
+AJAX led to Microsoft adding XMLHttpRequest to its Internet Explorer scripts, which meant the HTML of live web pages could be updated in real-time by downloading new data from servers.
 There was no longer any need to fully reload a web page in order for it to pull new data to update.
-Other browsers quickly followed suite and asynchronous communication between website and server became the norm.
+Other browsers quickly followed suit and asynchronous communication between website and server became the norm.

 But what exactly are libraries and frameworks?

 A library is a collection of pre-written ‘code snippets’ that perform commonly used JS functions.
 These snippets are used like Lego blocks to build more complex configurations of functions.
 For example, if you wanted your application’s search function to offer an autocomplete feature, a library snippet of code would be inserted.

 Ultimately, libraries offer code snippets that speed up the process of building an entire project.
 But they are not a silver bullet that can be used to format a complex app from beginning to end.

 A JS framework is, on the other hand, a full toolbox that can be used to create a website or application.
 A good analogy is to think of libraries like the fixtures, fittings and furnishings of a house.
 And a framework is more like the template and pieces used to build a pre-fabricated building.